-- Musical development

-- Can be followed in Chopin Museum, Warsaw

-- Listen to compositions chronologically in sound booths.
+- Musical development - Can be followed in Chopin Museum, Warsaw - Listen to compositions chronologically in sound booths. - Music grew in sophistication with the Etudes.

 George Sand

 - Began affair with Chopin when he was 28 - Aka Amatine Lucile Aurore Dupin, had affairs with several artists.